Relativistic slowing down shocks as sources of GRB lag: Introduction

-We expect that astronomical sites where particles are accelerated in Cracow acceleration are relativistic shocks with the Lorentz factor much larger than 1 and the helical (perpendicular to the shock normal) mean magnetic field produced by the Weibel instability \citep{Medvedev99}.
-In GRBs the process does occur not only in prompt gamma-ray pulses, but also in X-ray flares \citep{Margutti10} and in precursors \citep{Burlon09} where very similar spectral properties are observed.
-Long and short GRBs are also showing the same acceleration process \citep{Guiriec10}.
+We expect that astronomical sites where particles are accelerated in Cracow acceleration are relativistic shocks with the Lorentz factor much larger than 1 and the helical (perpendicular to the shock normal) perpendicular magnetic field produced by the Weibel instability (\citet{Medvedev99}).
+In gamma ray bursts (GRBs) the process does occur not only in prompt gamma-ray pulses, but also in X-ray flares (\citet{Margutti10}) and in precursors (\citet{Burlon09}) where very similar spectral properties are observed.
+Long and short GRBs are also showing the same acceleration process (\citet{Guiriec10}).

-In pulsar wind nebulae (PWNe) where (contrary to GRBs) the plasma downstream of the shock is approximately at rest with respect to ISM, not only leptons but probably protons are being accelerated \citep{Li10}.
-There not only the same mechanism of the acceleration is present, but probably similar physical conditions, since the assumed particle injection spectrum in the form of a broken-power law turns out to have spectral break at an similar energy for all sources \citep{Bucciantini11}.
+In pulsar wind nebulae (PWNe) where (contrary to GRBs) the plasma downstream of the shock is approximately at rest with respect to ISM, not only leptons but probably protons are being accelerated (\citet{Li10}).
+There is not only the same mechanism of the acceleration present, but probably similar physical conditions, since the assumed particle injection spectrum in the form of a broken-power law turns out to have spectral break at an similar energy for all sources (\citet{Bucciantini11}).

-We think that particles are accelerated in the mechanism of Cracow acceleration in gamma-ray binaries \citep{Cerutti09}, in X-ray binaries where relativistic jets are formed and in jets thrown away by active galactic nuclei.
-An example of X-ray binaries is Cygnus X-3 where electrons gain energy at the place where the jet is recollimated by the stellar wind pressure and forms a shock \citep{Dubus10}.
+We think that particles are accelerated in the mechanism of Cracow acceleration in gamma-ray binaries (\citet{Cerutti09}), in X-ray binaries where relativistic jets are formed and in jets thrown away by active galactic nuclei.
+An example of X-ray binaries is Cygnus X-3 where electrons gain energy at the place where the jet is recollimated by the stellar wind pressure and forms a shock (\citet{Dubus10}).

-In the test particle limit the energy spectral index of accelerated particles is only dependent on the compression ratio of the plasma through the shock by $\beta=(R+2)/(R-1)$ \citep{Bell78a,Drury83}.
+In the test particle limit the energy spectral index of accelerated particles is only dependent on the compression ratio of the plasma through the shock by $\beta=(R+2)/(R-1)$ (\citet{Bell78a}, \citet{Drury83}).
 The formula is not valid for relativistic shocks but it is good enough for the estimation how $\beta$ increases when the compression falls down.